piotrekmonko/django_test_async/README.rst

 Important:

 - 'test_async' command substitutes settings.DATABASES engines
     with 'django.db.backends.sqlite3'
-- some tests might not work in parallel, TODO: add a conditional context manager there
+- some tests might not work in parallel
+    TODO: add a conditional context manager there
 - '--processes' parameter controls how many threads will be used, defaults to the number of CPUs, some experimantation needed for best result, CPU# * 0.2 works fine, test using eg. bash time